SoluCX Widget

 In inline mode, the widget is displayed directly within the existing layout.

 This means it integrates seamlessly with the page content, without overlapping or covering other elements.
-It is ideal for when you want the widget to be part of the natural flow of the content.
+Ideal when you want the widget to be part of the natural content flow.

 In modal mode, the widget is displayed as a centered modal window on the page.

-This means it overlays the page content, capturing the user's full attention.
-It is ideal for when you want to ensure the user interacts with the widget before continuing to browse.
+This means it overlays the page content, capturing all of the user's attention.
+Ideal when you want to ensure the user interacts with the widget before continuing to browse.

 Initialization Parameters